DingDong-ENG/main/README.md

 # Hello!
 Welcome to our GitHub page!

-LAFEL is a company specializing in facilitating household services for both clients and professional workers.
+Dingdong is a company specializing in facilitating household services for both clients and professional workers.

 Our team: